RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/27-DAN.md

 <sup>26</sup> The king answered and said to Daniel, whose name [was] Belteshazzar, Art thou able to make known unto me the dream which I have seen, and the interpretation thereof?
 <sup>27</sup> Daniel answered in the presence of the king, and said, The secret which the king hath demanded cannot the wise [men], the astrologers, the magicians, the soothsayers, shew unto the king;
 <sup>28</sup> But there is a God in heaven that revealeth secrets, and maketh known to the king Nebuchadnezzar what shall be in the latter days.
 Thy dream, and the visions of thy head upon thy bed, are these;
-<sup>29</sup> As for thee, O king, thy thoughts came [into thy mind] upon thy bed, what should come to pass hereafter : and he that revealeth secrets maketh known to thee what shall come to pass.
+<sup>29</sup> As for thee, O king, thy thoughts came [into thy mind] upon thy bed, what should come to pass hereafter: and he that revealeth secrets maketh known to thee what shall come to pass.
 <sup>30</sup> But as for me, this secret is not revealed to me for [any] wisdom that I have more than any living, but for [their] sakes that shall make known the interpretation to the king, and that thou mightest know the thoughts of thy heart.
-<sup>31</sup> Thou, O king, sawest , and behold a great image.
+<sup>31</sup> Thou, O king, sawest, and behold a great image.
 This great image, whose brightness [was] excellent, stood before thee; and the form thereof [was] terrible.
 <sup>32</sup> This image’s head [was] of fine gold, his breast and his arms of silver, his belly and his thighs of brass,
 <sup>33</sup> His legs of iron, his feet part of iron and part of clay.
 <sup>34</sup> Thou sawest till that a stone was cut out without hands, which smote the image upon his feet [that were] of iron and clay, and brake them to pieces.